townmath/cisp400-reader/docs/_sources/class-I-intro/abstraction.rst.txt

 In general we want to create classes that are easy to use and easy to modify.

-A poorly abstracted car class:
+Let's examine a poorly abstracted car class:

 .. code-block:: cpp